davidralphlewis/binaryephemera/_notes/aim-for-fullness-to-be-happy.md

 date: 2025-12-13
 permalink:
 ---
-A theory from [[Craig-Mod]] that you shouldn't aim for happiness.
+A theory from [[02 Ongoing/notes-site/Craig-Mod]] that you shouldn't aim for happiness.
 Instead you should aim for fullness and happiness is then a by product.

 Fullness is squeezing the most out of a day, walking a lot and writing for example.
 Its doing deep work with your full concentration.